 I am a filmmaker with strong academic grounding and interests, and with passion for art cinema and film philosophy.
 I studied Film at the Westminster Film School and Film Aesthetics at the University of Oxford, and have many years of experience working as a cinematographer and self-shooting director on various commercial and corporate productions.
 I wrote and directed several short and mid-length dramas, and currently work on a major film project, Affective Cinema, as part of an AHRC-funded doctoral research.
 I am also a visiting lecturer in film at the University of Westminster.

 I recently undertook a six-month AHRC-funded residency at the arts centre FACT in Liverpool, and co-organised the 1st International Residency Conference in Manchester.
 The residency at FACT resulted in a major exhibition of Affective Cinema, 20-23 August 2018, and the exhibition of the Living Room of the Future at FACT, at the V&A in London, and during British Council’s Play UK 2018 in Skopje, Macedonia.

 I also recently took part in a second residency at the Sidney Nolan Trust.
 Besides engaging in a number of collaborations with fellow practice-researchers, I worked primarily with Super8 film stock, editing an experimental film out of found footage and working with film stock shot and processed during the residency.
-The work from the Sidney Nolan Trust residency will be exhibited on 26 November 2018 at 6pm at the Oxford Street Cinema (former Cornerhouse) in Manchester.
+The work from the Sidney Nolan Trust residency was exhibited on 26 November 2018 at 6pm at the Oxford Street Cinema (former Cornerhouse) in Manchester.

-A new music video I made for Zabelov Group for a single from their recently released album.
+Here is a new music video I made for Zabelov Group for a single from their recently released album.